Last updated on November 6th, 2019 at 02:22 pm

-They are human, but they are disconnected from understanding how they are motivated so they can replicate its success through some similar action that will motivate them whenever they need it.
+They are human, but they are disconnected from understanding how they are motivated so they can replicate their success through some similar action that will drive them whenever they need it.

 1. Sit down and figure out what your motivation triggers are.

 Remember back when you were young.
-Was there ever an event where you were pushed by someone towards doing something you weren’t sure you wanted to do?
-What was said and how did it make you feel?
-Was there ever a time when this happened and it turned out that you were happy afterward?
+Was there ever an event where someone pushed you towards doing something you weren’t sure you wanted to do?
+What was said, and how did it make you feel?
+Was there ever a time when this happened, and it turned out that you were happy afterward?
 What did they do that motivated you?
 Did you do it out of anger?
 Did you do it to show someone up?

 Believe it or not, hidden in these answers are YOUR motivational triggers.
 Whatever you would advise someone else to do to motivate themselves is EXACTLY what you need to do to motivate yourself.
 It doesn’t have to be good or bad, or judged — it just has to work for you and your dream.

-2. Set up structure around your motivation trigger.
+2. Set up a structure around your motivation trigger.

 Dream muse and best-selling author Barbara Sher says, “The first thing all “self-motivated” people do is set up a structure that will not only help them but make them do what they want to do!”

 There is another saying that goes, “If you want something done, ask a busy person to do it.
 The more things you do, the more you can do.”
 Busy people have to plan their days to accomplish everything they need to get done before they can relax.

 You have to commit to a structured plan for achieving your dream.
 Figure out a way to incorporate your trigger into your plan every single day.

 Your dream has to be accomplished with a specific action or event so that you’ll know when you’ve arrived.
 Setting a target date also helps you plan your action steps.
 Think about if your dream is to become a real estate agent.
 In most U.S. states, this requires a license, the passage of some college-level courses, and passing a three-hour test delivered by a state agency.